How To Know My AC Size

 Assuming the minimum cooling capacity of 400 square feet per ton for your HVAC unit, a 1600 square foot home will require 4.0 tons of air conditioning to cool.
 Your HVAC unit will need to remove about 4.0 x 12,000 BTUs, or 48,000 BTUs, per hour to keep your home cool.
 This can change depending on the state of your home’s insulation, ducts, whether or not it has two stories, and its positioning toward the sun.
 These factors can change your heating and cooling needs by about 25%, so take them into consideration when creating a budget.

 What Size Air Conditioner Do I Need for 2000 Sq Feet?

 If your home is 2000 square feet, you can calculate your HVAC needs the same as you would for a 1600 square foot home.
 Assuming one ton of cooling capacity can cool 400 square feet of your home, you’ll need about 5.0 tons of air conditioning capacity.
 Multiply this by 12,000 BTUs, and you’ll get 60,000 BTUs.
 Your air conditioner will need to be able to remove this much heat from your home per hour to keep a stable temperature.

 Before buying an air conditioning unit, it’s always important to speak with an expert.
 While your calculations can give you an idea of what you would expect to pay, a host of factors could change what your building needs.
 If you buy an HVAC unit that produces too much cool air, it could have a shorter lifespan and your building might face problems with humidity.
+A faulty air AC can also cause an increase in your electrical bills.
 An expert can conduct a more detailed assessment, which you can compare with your own.